There are not many careers with jobs that pay 100 an hour or more and can be worked remotely. Not too long ago, no job could have!

-Education: There is no short-cut to becoming a Psychiatrist.
-You will need four years of undergraduate school, four years of medical school, and then three to seven years of an internship and specialized residency training.
+Education: There is no shortcut to becoming a Psychiatrist.
+You will need four years of undergraduate school, four years of medical school, and then three to seven years of internship and specialized residency training.

 Freelance photographers take photos for clients at personal events such as weddings and graduations, or important business gatherings, like a conference, awards show, or an annual holiday party.